 26. Deed of Paksenarrion by Elizabeth Moon

-The cycle has raged on for centuries: every night, supernatural demons called corelings arrive to attack and destroy humans, who shrink from them in fear.
+The Demon Cycle has raged on for centuries: every night, supernatural demons called corelings arrive to attack and destroy humans, who shrink from them in fear.
 But humans once fought valiantly against the corelings, and so they will again.
 In this series, three young survivors of demon assaults stand to take back the realm of the living.

 28. Discworld by Terry Pratchett